 By Sheila Chapman ROTARY CLUB OF BIG SKY

-Rotary Club of Big Sky includes professionals and business leaders from around the Big Sky area.
-Worldwide, Rotary has more than 31,000 clubs that carry out humanitarian projects related to issues including poverty, health, hunger, education and the environment.
+Rotary Club of Big Sky includes professionals and business leaders from around the greater Big Sky area who volunteer to promote world understanding and peace.
+Rotary has more than 31,000 clubs in more than 165 countries and regions, and encourages ethical standards by carrying out humanitarian projects to address issues such as poverty, health, hunger, education and the environment.